 Hyla Cass, MD

-The Food and Drug Administration (FDA) is advising consumers of the potential risk of liver damage associated with the use of kava-containing dietary supplements.
+The Food and Drug Administration (FDA) has advised consumers of the potential risk of liver damage associated with the use of kava-containing dietary supplements.
 Indigenous to the islands in the South Pacific, kava (Piper methysticum) has become one of the top-selling herbs in the U.S., ranking ninth in retail sales in 2000.
 Kava’s widespread popularity is based on its well-recognized ability to safely relieve stress, anxiety and tension sleeplessness, menopausal symptoms and other conditions.

 Kava came under the scrutiny of the United States Food and Drug Administration (FDA) after a number of European reports that it might cause damage to the liver – including hepatitis, cirrhosis, and liver failure.
 German and Swiss health authorities have identified approximately 30 such cases, including four cases requiring transplantation, and one death.
 As a result, regulatory agencies in Germany, Switzerland, France, Canada, and the United Kingdom, have taken actions ranging from warning consumers about the potential risks of kava use, to removing kava-containing products from the marketplace.
 In the U.S., FDA has received several reports of kava-related liver damage, including a report of a previously healthy young woman who required a liver transplant.
 Although the incidence appears to be rare, FDA believes consumers should be informed of potential risks (see below).